senisioi/MLSP_Participants/CocoNut/Metadata.md

 Technical details of our methodology are outlined below:

-LAE-LS introduces a novel method for lexical simplification (LS) that is trained without the use of parallel corpora or any external linguistic resources.
-This method comprises two key modules: Adversarial Editing and Difficulty-aware Filling.
+**LAE-LS** introduces a novel method for LS that is trained without the use of parallel corpora or any external linguistic resources, comprising two key modules: Adversarial Editing and Difficulty-aware Filling.

-Concretely, we employ an Adversarial Editing module to train an Edit Predictor for predicting lexical edits, which can be used to identify complex words within sentences.
-To balance the preservation of semantics and the level of simplification, we introduce a confusion loss and an invariance loss to confuse the discriminator and preserve the semantics of the original sentence, respectively.
+Concretely, we employ an Adversarial Editing System with guidance from a confusion loss and an invariance loss to predict lexical edits in the original sentences.
-Particularly, an LLM-enhanced loss is tailored to extract supervision signals from Large Language Models.
-With this loss, high-quality knowledge from LLMs can be distilled into our Edit Predictor.
+Particularly, an LLM-enhanced loss is tailored to distill high-quality knowledge from LLMs into our Edit Predictor.
-Eventually, the Difficulty-aware Filling module is crafted to fill in the masked positions with alternative simple words.
+From that, complex words within sentences are masked and a Difficulty-aware Filling module is crafted to replace masked positions with simpler words.

-- For the LCP method, we utilize the probability of a word being masked by the Edit Predictor as the complexity value of the word in context.
+- For LCP, we utilize the probability of a word being masked by the Edit Predictor as the complexity value of the word in context.

-- For the LS method, we mask difficult words and utilize the Difficulty-aware Filling module to predict substitute words for these positions.
-The top 10 predicted words are selected as the final list of substitute words.
+- For LS, we mask complex words and utilize the Difficulty-aware Filling module to predict substitute words, selecting the top 10 predicted words as the final substitutes list.

 [1] Tan K, Luo K, Lan Y, et al. An LLM-Enhanced Adversarial Editing System for Lexical Simplification[J]. arXiv preprint arXiv:2402.14704, 2024.